 In Phase III, living according to plan is now second nature.
 While mental health and drug treatment and life skills development and planning continue, the Phase III focus shifts to actively moving in one’s future direction.
 Clients in Phase III are given the support they need to fully develop their aspirations and the independence they need to grow.
-To enact the plans made in Phase II, clients begin to enroll in college classes, take paying jobs or volunteer at local agencies.
-Phase III living is a bridge designed to allow clients to experience the fully sober and fully satisfying life beyond mental health or addiction treatment while still under Turnbridge’s watchful care.
+To enact the plans made in Phase II, clients begin to enroll in college classes, take paying jobs, or volunteer at local agencies.
+Phase III living is a bridge designed to allow clients to experience a fully sober and satisfying life beyond mental health or addiction treatment while still under Turnbridge’s watchful care.

 During Phase III, clients complete the monumental personal process of emergence that the Turnbridge experience is intended to facilitate.
 They come to a new understanding and acceptance of themselves, their lives, and their ability to live joyfully and richly in recovery.
 We know that the work of staying in recovery never ends, but we also know that by having overcome the adversity or mental health disorders or addiction, Turnbridge graduates have learned that conquering any of life’s challenges is a never-ending path to character, fulfillment, and happiness.

 Phase 3 Coordinated Services: